Perceived & intrinsic values ultimately correlate

 At the micro level, the balance between “fair value” and actual market prices is important in more ways than one.
 Assuming the pricing model used for determining the intrinsic value of assets is based on reasonable assumptions, big gaps between intrinsic value and actual market value, whether in favour or against intrinsic values, can be viewed in and by themselves as a measure of excessively bearish or excessively bullish market sentiment.
 In addition, pre-scanning investment opportunities based on their fundamental worth in the first place puts the analyst in a position to avoid risks he/she should not take or even traps he/she should obviously not fall in.

 Very importantly, at the macro level, every single major economic variable such as GDP, employment, inflation, trade balances and others has a proven history of lagging behind markets.
 This means that peaks and troughs in markets precede – rather than follow or react to, as it is commonly believed – peaks and troughs in the economic cycle.
-The major implication of this reality is that the discrepancy will be the biggest at major turning points whereas the economic climate will look the worst as the markets bottom or look best as the market tops.
+The major implication of this reality is that the discrepancy will be the biggest at major turning points whereas the economic climate will look the worst as the market bottoms or look the best as the market tops.
 Accounting for this relationship between the market and the economic cycle is of exceptional importance.